-LifeSmarts announces that 2017-18 will be the “Year of Health and Safety,” allowing the program to focus on health-related resources, learning activities, and special competitive opportunities, underwritten by a grant from McNeil Consumer Healthcare.
+LifeSmarts announces 2017-18 as the “Year of Health and Safety,” allowing the program to focus on health-related resources, learning activities, and special competitive opportunities, underwritten by a grant from Johnson & Johnson.

 As part of the year-long emphasis on health and safety, LifeSmarts is unveiling a new community service opportunity for high school students – the LifeSmarts OTC Medicine Safety Mentoring Project.
 In this project LifeSmarts provides materials and curriculum, bolstered by educational resources produced by Scholastic, to enlist high school students to become mentors for middle school students to help them understand the wise use and safe storage of over-the- counter medicines.